Windshield repair near you

 The modern windshield is a marvel of technological advancement – shaped, toughened glass with a polymer inner layer, designed to add strength to the total vehicle and to protect the driver in all but the most severe collisions.
 And it doesn’t stop there – there are tints and coatings to keep out heat, sunlight and UV rays, heated windshields and smart windshields fitted with sensors to operate the wipers automatically.
 The latest windshields are starting to use some of the aerospace technology which has been under development in anticipation of widespread use of partially self-driving and fully autonomous vehicles.
 These include advanced sensors and heads-up displays - developments that are becoming more common in production vehicles.

-There have been such major advances from the earliest days of motoring, so your windshield deserves to be treated with the same care and consideration as any other hi-tech feature of your van, car, SUV or truck.
+There have been such major advances from the earliest days of motoring, so your windshield deserves to be treated with the same care and consideration as any other hi-tech feature of your vehicle.
 No matter how advanced the technology, a windshield can still suffer chips, cracks and scratches.
 At the first sign of damage, or any other problem, don’t delay, put your windshield into the capable hands of one of our expert partners.
 They are always ready and willing to offer you their expert advice and assistance.